 We all want to exercise more efficiently.
-Sometimes it’s not about the joy of riding; it’s about maximising our results whilst minimising the time we spend doing it.
-But can we expect to reap the health benefits of cycling from just 15 to 20 minutes exercise a day?
+Sometimes it's not about the joy of riding; it's about maximising our results whilst minimising the time we spend doing it.
+But can we expect to reap the health benefits of cycling 15 - 20 minutes a day?

 Is 15 minutes of cycling a day enough?